 ADIT 134901 Collaborative Computing

-This immersive education course extends knowledge and improves skills in the use of industry standard business software, supplemented with a detailed overview of server and workstation hardware.
-Students explore the collaborative use of versatile and powerful state-of-the-art applications.
-Topics include proprietary and open source operating systems, word processing, spreadsheet and presentational applications, hardware interfaces, backup schematics, network applications and protocols, including SSH, HTTP, FTP, DNS, POP3/IMAP Mail Transfer Agents, and client/server remote connect applications, web publishing, compression utilities, collaborative document concepts, and the design and structure of data files.
-No auditors.
+related crypto-currencies, zombie networks, BitTorrent and related peer-to-peer file sharing networks, proprietary and open source operating systems, word processing, spreadsheet and presentational applications, hardware interfaces, backup systems, network applications and protocols (such as SSH, HTTP, FTP, DNS, POP3/IMAP Mail Transfer Agents), client/server remote connect applications, Web publishing, compression utilities, collaborative document concepts, and the design and structure of data files.